-Offshoots, Inc, was involved in a large phytoremediation project in Wisconsin at a cleaning and storage facility for Waste Management trucks outside Milwaukee.
-Water from cleaning the trucks was running off of the 8 acres of pavement, leaching into the local environment and ending up in Lake Michigan.
-Offshoots, Inc, worked with Waste Management to clean up the wastewater stream, designing a planted system so the runoff moves through a series of phytoremediation and rhizofiltration treatment trains.
+Offshoots, Inc, collaborated with with Sand Creek Consultants and the Cornerstone Group to design a phytoremediation project for water and soil cleansing at a Waste Management truck storage facility outside Milwaukee, WI.
+Water from cleaning the trucks was running off 8 acres of pavement, leaching into the local environment and ending up in Lake Michigan.
+Offshoots, Inc, helped design the phytoremediation installation to clean up the wastewater stream with a plant-based system, so the water runoff moves through a series of phytoremediation and rhizofiltration treatment trains.

-Offshoots, Inc, designed approximately 12 phytotechnology mechanisms to treat the water before its eventual release into the water table.
-The contaminated water first moves through a degradation bog of cottonwood trees, followed by tree degradation buffers, herbaceous filters, vegetation, tile drains, bioswales, degradation willow plantings, and finishing with a constructed wetland.
+Approximately 12 phytotechnology typologies are used to treat the water before its eventual release.
+The contaminated water first moves through a degradation hedge of cottonwood trees, followed by degradation buffers, herbaceous filters, tile drains, bioswales, degradation willow plantings, and finishing with a constructed wetland.
 The whole project is surrounded by a Wisconsin native prairie pollinator meadow: a low maintenance, low water-use grassland of native plantings chosen to support local pollinators year-round.